twinhuynh/cot-4500-as3/README.md

 - If you are using replit to run the python file, you will need to go into config files (.replit) and the entry point to "cot-4500-as3.py" as well as the run to ["python3", "cot-4500-as3.py"].
 - Execute by clicking the "Run" button

+TEST CASES:

+For Euler Method & Runge-Kutta Method:
+- change the details: functions, range, interations, initial point if needed

+For Matrices:
+- change the matrix if needed, the given matrix will be assigned to variable A.